Gabrysiewicz/S9_Web-Applications-Security/README.md

 ![Task 3.1d](https://github.com/Gabrysiewicz/S9_Web-Applications-Security/blob/lab3/img/Task3_1d.png)

+Overall XSS attacks can lead to various malicious actions, including:
+- Stealing user credentials
+- Spreading web worms or malware
+- Accessing user’s browser history or controlling the browser remotely
+- Analyzing and using other applications

 # Task 3.2.
 Verify the operation of the addslashes function in the context of protection against XSS attacks.
 Check if this feature prevents HTML or JavaScript injection.